Repulsive-Interaction-Driven Topological Superconductivity in a Landau Level Coupled to an $s$-Wave Superconductor

 Here $ c_{\vec{k}}^\dagger$ is the creation operator in the projected LL.
 The explicit forms of the matrix elements $V_{\vec{k}_1\vec{k}_2\vec{k}'_1\vec{k}'_2}$ and $\Delta_{\vec{k}}$ are given in Sec.~\ref{sec:matrix} in SM~\cite{SM}.
 For convenience, we simplify the treatment of the Rashba coupling strength $g_R$ as described in the footnote~\cite{gR}, so that it does not explicitly appear hereafter.
 The system is therefore governed by three parameters: the interaction strength $V_C$, the pairing strength $\Delta_0$, and the chemical potential $\mu$.

 In this study, we perform exact diagonalization of the projected Hamiltonian $\tilde{H}_\tx{hybrid}$ in the full Fock space, spanning all particle-number sectors from $N=0$ to $N=N_\phi$.
 This method treats repulsive interactions and superconducting pairing simultaneously, providing a powerful tool for studying hybrid systems of this kind.
 The Hamiltonian $\tilde{H}_\tx{hybrid}$ conserves the total momentum $\vec{K}$ and the fermion parity $P\equiv(-1)^N$.
-Within each $(\vec{K},P)$ subspace, we employ the Lanczos algorithm to obtain the low-energy spectrum.
+Within each $(\vec{K},P)$ subspace, we employ the Lanczos algorithm to obtain the low-energy spectrum~\cite{Lanczos}.
 Unless otherwise stated, we focus on the half-filling defined by $\nu\equiv\langle N\rangle/N_\phi=1/2$ by tuning $\mu$, where $\langle\cdot\rangle$ denotes the ground-state (in the Fock space) expectation value.

 \paragraph{Induced-superconductivity in the Rashba-coupled LL.}--- We begin by showing that proximity-induced pairing drives a quantum phase transition from a CFL into a superconductor.
 Figure~\ref{fig:CFStoSC}(a) presents the low-energy spectrum $E_n-E_1$ ($E_n$ is the $n$th lowest energy) as a function of $\Delta_0$.
-The ground state at $\Delta_0/V_C=0$ corresponds to a CFL with a finite-size gap~\cite{RashbaCF} characterized by twofold degeneracy and even fermion parity $P=1$.
-As $\Delta_0$ increases, a level crossing occurs at finite $\Delta_0$, indicating a transition to a new ground state characterized by: \begin{enumerate}[(i)] \item fourfold degeneracy, \item total momentum $\vec{K}=(\pi/2,\pi/2)$ and $(\pi/2,3\pi/2)$ (two states at each), \item odd fermion parity ($P=-1$) for four states. \end{enumerate} Features~(\ref{item:degeneracy}) and (\ref{item:momentum}) are confirmed in the spectrum at $\Delta_0/V_C=0.1$ in Fig.~\ref{fig:CFStoSC}(b).
+The ground state at $\Delta_0/V_C=0$ corresponds to a CFL with a finite-size gap~\cite{RashbaCF} characterized by twofold degeneracy and even fermion parity $P=+1$.
+As $\Delta_0$ increases, a level crossing occurs at finite $\Delta_0$, indicating a transition to a new ground state characterized by: \begin{enumerate}[(i)] \item fourfold degeneracy, \item total momentum $\vec{K}=(\pi/2,\pi/2)$ and $(\pi/2,3\pi/2)$ (two states at each), \item odd fermion parity ($P=-1$). \end{enumerate} Features~(\ref{item:degeneracy}) and (\ref{item:momentum}) are confirmed in the spectrum at $\Delta_0/V_C=0.25$ in Fig.~\ref{fig:CFStoSC}(b).
 The $\vec{K}=(\pi/2,\pi/2)$ and $(\pi/2,3\pi/2)$ states are degenerate and related by the symmetry operation $\Pi R_z(\pi)$, with $\Pi$ the inversion and $R_z(\pi)$ the $\pi$ spin-rotation about the $z$ axis.
-As shown in Fig.~\ref{fig:CFStoSC}(c), we can lift the twofold degeneracy at each momentum by shifting the filling from $\nu=1/2$, indicating that electron-hole symmetry at $\nu=1/2$ protects the degeneracy.
+To examine the origin of the twofold degeneracy at each $\vec{K}$ sector, we compute the spectrum slightly away from $\nu=1/2$ [Fig.~\ref{fig:CFStoSC}(c)].
+The twofold degeneracy is lifted, indicating that it is protected by electron-hole symmetry at $\nu=1/2$.
 Feature~(\ref{item:parity}) will be discussed below in relation to TSC.